The page has been translated by Gen AI.

 (gradual synchronization)

-If the time synchronization option is set to Step mode and a time difference occurs, the time is adjusted at once, which can cause the system time to go backward or increase rapidly, affecting services.
+If the time synchronization option is set to Step mode, any time offset will be corrected in a single step, which can cause the system clock to jump backward or forward abruptly, potentially affecting services.

-For important servers such as DB services, comment out the makestep directive and add the leapsecmode slew option
+For critical servers such as DB services, comment out the makestep directive and add the leapsecmode slew option as follows

 # makestep 1.0 3